NZFGA Commodity Levy.

 About the Feijoa Commodity Levy

-Levy orders last for six years - a referendum is held on the renewal of the feijoa levy, and the Association has just held its last referendum in 2007.
+Levy orders last for six years - a referendum is held on the expiry of the feijoa levy, and the Association has just held its last referendum in 2013.

-The results of the referendum were are follows:
+The results of the referendum were as follows:

 Invalid votes 0

-Our application for a renewed levy order is currently with MAF.
+Our application for a renewed levy order is now with Government.

 For further information conatct the Association - Feijoa Commodity Levy Info